louisulaganathan/ArchConcepts/SOLID.md

 **Single Responsibility Principle**

-A class should take one responsibility and there should be one reason to change that class.
+A class should be responsible for single functionality and there should be one reason to change that class.

 Code that ignore SRP:
 ```